Deep Blue Sea (1999 film): Critical response

-In a positive review, Kenneth Turan of Los Angeles Times considered Deep Blue Sea a return to form for Harlin, especially after the "dismal swamps" of Cutthroat Island and The Long Kiss Goodnight.
+Kenneth Turan of Los Angeles Times considered Deep Blue Sea a return to form for Harlin, especially after the "dismal swamps" of Cutthroat Island and The Long Kiss Goodnight.
 He described the film as "an example of how expert action filmmaking and up-to-the-minute visual effects can transcend a workmanlike script and bring excitement to conventional genre material".
-Similarly, Desson Howe of The Washington Post remarked that, while the film's premise feels familiar, it "knows its audience and knows what'll get them going – and even wondering".
+Desson Howe of The Washington Post remarked that, while the film's premise feels familiar, it "knows its audience and knows what'll get them goingand even wondering".
 He said that Deep Blue Sea might not be Harlin's finest two hours, but he managed to build "something that, if nothing else, gives you a great big shock every few minutes".
-In a three-and-a-half out of four review, Robert Lasowski of The Florida Times-Union highly praised the film's pacing, intense action, and chase scenes, stating that Deep Blue Sea is "a great popcorn movie" and "what summer at the cineplex is all about".
+In a three-and-a-half out of four review, Robert Lasowski of The Florida Times-Union highly praised the film's pacing, intense action, and chase scenes, stating that Deep Blue Sea is "a great popcorn movie [and] what summer at the cineplex is all about".

 Other reviews were less enthusiastic.
-Writing for The New York Times, Stephen Holden described Deep Blue Sea as "a cut-rate Titanic stripped of romance and historical resonance and fused with Jaws, shorn of mythic symbolism and without complex characters", while Barbara Shulgasser of Chicago Tribune criticized it for being an inferior imitation of Jurassic Park, but praised LL Cool J's performance and the film's realistic setting.
-Ian Nathan of the British magazine Empire gave the film three out of five stars and criticized its B movie conventions, stating that "You're never entirely sure whether you're laughing at or with Deep Blue Sea."
-Variety reviewer Robert Koehler felt the computer generated sharks were inconsistently realized, but nevertheless highlighted the flooding of the facility very positively.
-The dialogue between action sequences was also praised, especially LL Cool J's "blend of Bible talk, smack and wit".
+Stephen Holden of The New York Times described it as "a cut-rate Titanic stripped of romance and historical resonance and fused with Jaws, shorn of mythic symbolism and without complex characters", while Barbara Shulgasser of the Chicago Tribune criticized it for being an inferior imitation of Jurassic Park but praised its realistic setting and LL Cool J's performance.
+Ian Nathan of Empire gave the film three out of five stars and criticized its B-movie conventions, stating that "you're never entirely sure whether you're laughing at or with" the film.
+Robert Koehler of Variety felt the computer-generated sharks were inconsistently realized, but highlighted the flooding of the facility very positively.
+The dialogue between action sequences was also praised, especially LL Cool J's "blend of Bible talk, smack, and wit".
 Despite his few lines, Jane was seen as a charismatic character and "a genuine new action star".